cpressey/Some-Papers-I-Really-Liked/README.md

 *   publication: Barr Group Blog
 *   available @ [barrgroup](https://barrgroup.com/embedded-systems/how-to/state-machines-event-driven-systems)

-Makes a very persuasive case for using hierarchical state machines to describe the reactive behaviour of software.
+Samek makes a very persuasive case for using state machines to describe the reactive behaviour of software.
+Ad-hoc introduction of state variables (especially boolean flags), as opposed to stepping back and thinking about the thing as a finite state-transition system, is a common beginner mistake that leads to "spaghetti state" and, quite often, bugs (where a state that simply shouldn't exist, is entered, with undefined behaviour).

-It seems that most of this was originally published as "Who Moved my State?" in Dr Dobbs Journal in 2003.
+It seems that most of this article was originally published as "Who Moved my State?" in Dr Dobbs Journal in 2003.
 There were several followup articles, including "[Back to Basics](https://web.archive.org/web/20090906195311/http://www.ddj.com/cpp/184401737?pgno=5)".
 Nowadays these seem to only be available in archive.org's WayBack machine.